Nisse (folklore): Porridge-lover

 In Denmark, it is said that the nisse or nis puge (nis pug) particularly favors sweet buckwheat porridge (boghvedegrød), though in some telling it is just ordinary porridge or flour porridge that is requested.
 (Note: In (Kristensen 1893), the Part "B. Nisser" is divided into sections, where "§11.
 Nissens grød (the nisse's porrdige)" collects legends No. 144– 150 pp. 78-60.
-No. 145, localized in Puggaard, Hundred tells of a nis pug wanting buckwheat porridge.
+No. 145, localized in Puggaard, Gørding Hundred tells of a nis pug wanting buckwheat porridge.
 No. 150 says the nisse favored buckwheat porridge but used the butter to fry souls (taken down from A. L., perhaps A. Ludvigsen?).
 No. 182 gives "buckwheat-groat-porridge" (bogetgrynsgrød, probably something like kasha-groat.)

 Gift clothing

 In certain areas of Sweden and Finland, the Christmas gift consisted of a set of clothing, a pair of mittens or a pair of shoes at a minimum.
-In Uppland, the folk generously offered a fur coat and a red cap such as was suitable for winter attire.
+In Uppland (Skokloster parish), the folk generously offered a fur coat and a red cap such as was suitable for winter attire.

 Conversely, the commonplace motif where the "House spirit leaves when gift of clothing is left for it" (Note: Stith-Thompson's motif index F405.11.
 "House spirit leaves when gift of clothing is left for it".) might be exhibited: According to one Swedish tale, a certain Danish woman (danneqwinna) noticed that her supply of meal she sifted seemed to last unusually long, although she kept consuming large amounts of it.
 But once when she happened to go to the shed, she spied through the keyhole or narrow crack in the door and saw the tomte in a shabby gray outfit sifting over the meal-tub (mjölkaret).
 So she made a new gray kirtle (kjortel) for him and left it hanging on the tub.
 The tomte wore it and was delighted, but then sang a ditty proclaiming he will do no more sifting as it may dirty his new clothes.
 (Note: In Amy Friedman's adaptation "The tomte's new suit", the family is worried about offending the tomte and causing it to leave, but ironically the gift of new clothing makes it go away.)
-A similar tale about a nisse grinding grain at the mill is localized at the farmstead of in Ringerike, Norway.
+A similar tale about a nisse grinding grain at the mill is localized at the farmstead of Vaker in Ringerike, Norway.
 It is widespread and has been assigned Migratory Legend index ML 7015.